tsolawoyin/tsolawoyin/README.md

 ## One thing is important right now!

-> To complete Computer Science alongside Medicine and Surgery in the next 7 years.
+> To complete Computer Science alongside Medicine and Surgery in the next 7 years. <br />
-> Everything else is distraction.
+> Everything else is distraction. <br />
 > 2025 - 2032

 <!--